Chapter 6 of 12

 Issue Type Example Impact Effort Priority

-Copy Fix Confusing CTA button text High (conversion) 5 min DO NOW
+Copy Fix Confusing CTA button text that users misunderstand High (conversion) 5 min DO NOW

-404 Error Broken link in marketing email High (traffic loss) 10 min DO NOW
+404 Error Broken link in marketing email or landing page High (traffic loss) 10 min DO NOW

-UI Glitch Button misaligned on mobile Medium 30 min SAME DAY
+UI Glitch Button misaligned on mobile, text overflow Medium 30 min SAME DAY

-Performance Slow page load on landing High 2 hours SAME DAY
+Performance Slow page load on landing page or onboarding flow High 2 hours SAME DAY

-Feature Bug Edge case in workflow Medium 4+ hours BACKLOG
+Feature Bug Edge case in core workflow affecting specific browsers Medium 4+ hours BACKLOG

 The Quick Win Rule